Mickey Rourke: Dogs

 In addition to his faith, Rourke has publicly attributed his comeback to his dogs.
-He is well known as a pet lover, particularly fond of small-breed dogs.
+He is known as a pet lover, particularly fond of small-breed dogs.
 A spay/neuter advocate, Rourke participated in a protest outside a pet shop in 2007 and has done a public service announcement for PETA.

 His first little dog was reportedly a gift from his second wife.
 Though Rourke's dogs are generally referred to as "chihuahuas", some are not purebred.
 Loki, his most-publicized dog whom he described as "the love of my life", was a chihuahua-terrier mix.
 So reliant was Rourke on Loki's companionship, he spent US$5,400 to have her flown to England while he was on the set of the film Stormbreaker.